timJFrame/sei-project-4/README.md

 # ![](readme_images/feed-page-1.png)
 # ![](readme_images/feed-page-2.png)

-<li>Once landing on another users profile the user will be able to see a username, email, date the user joined, bio, friends of the user and lastly is a button that will let the user add the user who’s profile they are own as a friend.</li>
+<li>Once landing on another users profile the user will be able to see a username, email, date the user joined, bio, friends of the user and lastly is a button that will let the user add the user who’s profile they are on as a friend.</li>

 # ![](readme_images/member-profile.png)

 <li>At this point a user can navigate to their own profile by clicking the ‘profile’ button in the nav bar.
 The profile profile view is only visible to the user who is logged in to the site.
 Here the user can see their username, email, date they joined, bio, friends list, posts they have created, posts they have liked and comments they have made.
-At the bottom of the page is a delete profile button, if a user clicks the delete button there profile will be deleted and they will be pushed to the homepage.</li>
+At the bottom of the page is a delete profile button, if a user clicks the delete button their profile will be deleted and they will be pushed to the homepage.</li>

 # ![](readme_images/user-profile-1.png)
 # ![](readme_images/user-profile-2.png)
 # ![](readme_images/user-profile-3.png)

 <li>A user also has the option to directly message any other users of the site.
 This can be done by clicking the open chat button at the bottom left of the page.
 From here the user selects the person they would like to chat with from the select menu and a chat box will appear to the right of the select menu.
 The user can then enter text in the message text field and click send.
 A user can create as many chats as they would like but they cannot start a chat with own profile.
-If a user started the chat they are able to delete the chat by clicking the delete button located at the button of each chat box.</li>
+If a user started the chat they are able to delete the chat by clicking the delete button located at the bottom of each chat box.</li>

 # ![](readme_images/chat-feature.png)